hugopendlebury/polarskdb/README.md

 You are welcome to use anything you choose. pyQ works by creating a custom python iterpreter which contains an embedded Q instance.
-As such it is not possible to do write a script that uses your regular python iterpretor which imports pyQ.
+As such it is not possible to write a script that uses your regular python iterpretor which imports pyQ.

 e.g.